dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 You can create your own custom providers as well, to support other logging frameworks or your own logging requirements.

-## Azure Log Streaming
+## Azure log streaming

-Azure log streaming enables you to view log activity in real time from both the application and web server, as well as failed request tracing.
-Navigate to the **Diagnostics Logs** page from your application's portal page, turn the **Application Logging (Filesystem)** on.
+Azure log streaming enables you to view log activity in real time from:

+* The application server
+* The web server
+* Failed request tracing

+To configure Azure log streaming:

+* Navigate to the **Diagnostics Logs** page from your application's portal page
+* Set **Application Logging (Filesystem)** to on.

 ![Azure portal diagnostic logs page](index/_static/azure-diagnostic-logs.png)

-You can then view messages emitted your application through the `ILogger` interface by navigating to the **Log Streaming** page from your application's page in the portal.
+Navigate to the **Log Streaming** page to view application messages.
+They are logged by application through the `ILogger` interface.

 ![Azure portal application log streaming](index/_static/azure-log-streaming.png)